Jo3Zhou/Processor/README.md

 4. Dual-port ROM
 5. Ouput register

 P.S.
-A processor with lots of bugs from assignment on course xD
+A processor with lots of bugs xD

 The instruction set：
 ![image](https://user-images.githubusercontent.com/102744628/173556058-1b35660d-5966-4856-8872-0a65f017eb5a.png)